 - Here's a fun interview with Graham Rahal and David Letterman at the Indianapolis Motor Speedway on 5/24/15.
 (YouTube)

 - Letterman Fan Details Every Frame in Final Show Montage is offered by Rolling Stone.
 It's the work of Adam Nedeff, and you're sure to enjoy it.
 Here's the direct link to Facebook.

-- My great sadness about the end of it all is equaled by a great sense of pride to have been a fan of David Letterman's shows.
+- My sadness about the end of it all is equaled by a great sense of pride to have been a fan of David Letterman's shows.
 The final montage of 579 clips is no surprise, coming from the talented creative and technical staff who surrounded Dave.
-The montage was a massive undertaking, by a host of people in the final days of their jobs.
+The montage was a massive undertaking by a number of people, in the final days of their jobs.
 It demonstrates both the loyalty and skill of the people who produced it.

-Our sadness over this circumstance comes not just from no longer getting to see Dave front and center five days a week, but how much we will miss the tremendous talents of Paul and the CBS Orchestra, and many, many other staff we've come to know and admire.
+Our sadness comes not just from no longer getting to see Dave front and center five days a week, but how much we will miss the tremendous talents of Paul and the CBS Orchestra, and many, many other staff we've come to know and admire.